-The Essential Question for the collaborative project is, “How can my documentary project change people’s perceptions of a particular issue, and effect positive change in society?”
 The “Fighting for Justice” documentary video project is on a current issue where students utilize the CHS Library several times for research through their World History class, outline the proposal and topic in their English class, then produce a documentary in their Video class.
 Students also get professional guidance during the video production phase and feedback post-production.
 All students then write a reflection essay for their World History class on what they learned during the whole process.